Skip to Content

 The procedure is typically performed under local anesthesia, so you should not feel any pain during the process.
 Some patients may experience mild soreness or sensitivity after the procedure, which can be managed with over-the-counter pain relievers.

-Yes, you can eat normally with a dental bridge, but it's advisable to avoid excessively hard or sticky foods that could damage the bridge.
+Yes, you can eat normally with a dental bridge, but it is advisable to avoid excessively hard or sticky foods that could damage the bridge.
 Chewing on both sides of your mouth evenly will also help distribute pressure and prolong the bridge's lifespan.

 Before & After Photos